JureRelja/neat-merchant-website/content/about.md

 ## about us
 about_us:
-  subtitle: WHO WE ARE
+  subtitle: ABOUT US
-  title: Hello, my name is Jure, what's yours?
+  title: Hello, my name is Jure
-  content: I'm a 21 year old software enginieer living in Croatia.
-Neat Merchant is my company and I am currently working solo.
-My main focus is helping merchants by either building Shopify Apps or by providing custom Shopify Development services.
+  content: I'm a 21-year-old software engineer living in Croatia.
+Neat Merchant is my company, and I am currently working solo.
+My main focus is helping merchants by either building Shopify Apps or providing custom Shopify Development services.
+In my free time, I like to go to the gym or go out for a run.
   image: /images/blog/me.jpg

 ## our works